Wellness

 From my days as "The Cuddly Chief Resident" I have made wellness a priority in my personal and professional life.
 As that interest and passion began to grow into my concern for my colleagues as I saw more and more of the hardships that we all endure in health care.

 Wellness at Baystate has been a priority since before I started my years here as a resident in an informal way.
-Protecting residents from duty hours both on and off service, protected time and a month-long orientation period for interns designed to create and solidify bonds that can last a lifetime were initiatives that set Baystate apart from day one.
+Protecting residents from duty hours both on and off service, protected time, and a month-long orientation period for interns designed to create and solidify bonds that can last a lifetime, were all initiatives that set Baystate apart from day one.

 "Our PD @BaystateEM says it's their job to teach us to be EM doctors.
 For us to be good learners/doctors we need to be fed, rested and happy.
 Simple really."

-Sam Broder, Baystate Franklin Attending and Baystate Alumnus
+Dr. Sam Broder, Former Baystate Franklin Attending and Baystate Alumnus

 Wellness at Baystate

 There is no better embodiment of this ideal than our three day resident retreat where all three classes can enjoy time together and away from work to foster friendships and to externalizations the stress of the department.
-This spirit has grown into other efforts to include more burnout prevention in the curriculum, including Wellness and Resilience Club.
+This spirit has grown into other efforts to include more burnout prevention in the curriculum, including Wellness and Resilience Club, now called VITALS - which stands for Vitality, Team Building and Lifelong Support.

-At this monthly get together, at an attending's house we discuss building resilience and professional excellence and externalizing and highlighting serious threats to wellness like substance abuse, interpersonal conflict, and PTSD.
+At this monthly get together at an attending's house, we discuss building resilience and professional excellence, and externalizing and highlighting serious threats to wellness; this includes issues such as substance use, interpersonal conflict, and mental health.
 The focus on behavioral health outreach is longitudinal throughout residency and beyond.
 Our institution stresses the importance of mental health and has multiple resources for all employees.

 Residency is tough and Baystate is no different.
 We expect our residents to go through all the growing pains and difficulties that come with learning to protect the lives of patients on a daily basis.
 But this does not mean that the pressures, defeats and hardships should be ignored nor should they be suffered alone.
 At Baystate we try to offer support where available, to educate about burnout and to build a resilient and mature group of doctors who will be well equipped to take care of patients and themselves after graduation.